 The enormously complicated and extremely expensive plans for infrastructure expansion consisting of a future high-volume high-speed Portal Bridge(s) / high-volume low-speed West Side Y and Loop agglomeration, hailed enthusiastically as: "TRACKS A-BUILD'IN IN THE MEADOWLANDS!" or some such, are highly suspect in terms of both cost-effectiveness and safety.
 Inasmuch as the ARC Tunnel is dependent on these plans for fulfillment of its ridership projections, serious thought should be given as to proceeding further.
 The plan to place the ARC Tunnel connecting line, along with its massive station "caverns" twenty stories down, in apparently unstable ground, with numerous obstructive sub-surface structures, and severely limited capacity versus a normal two-track line, weighed in light of its benefits, could not possibly justify construction.
 But people in the know still insist the through-link is not a joke.
-The New Jersey Association of Railroad Passengers and many other authorities are completely delusional on this one: service to Grand Central must approach from the north.

 Really, the next Hudson crossing should go direct to Grand Central, but plans for the through-link have already been completed on paper, despite the conflicts of underground structures at Grand Central and all along the route: This totally aside from the obvious consequence of forcing us to live with some folly of decadent-age planning machinations consciously underfoot for the next thousand